OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-static-packaging.md

                     },
                     CancellationToken.None).Result;

-                // If hello validation task fails and job completes with JobState.Error,
+                // If the validation task fails and job completes with JobState.Error,
-                // display hello error message and throw an exception. if (job.State == JobState.Error)
+                // display the error message and throw an exception. if (job.State == JobState.Error)
                 {
                     Console.WriteLine("  Job ID: " + job.Id);